-They want to know you have a life outside of work, but that you won’t let it interfere with your ability to get tasks done.
+They want to know that you have a life outside of work, but that you won’t let it interfere with your ability to get tasks done.

-How to Prepare an Answer
+How to Answer “What Are Your Hobbies?”

 But remember to be honest first and foremost.
 You don't want to brag about being a “golf pro" and then get to the driving range with your new employer, only to have no idea what to do.